SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/extra-fields.md

 ### Display extra field for you

 1. In Service, open a request.
-2. Click the tool icon in the request header *or* in the **Details tab**, depending where you want to place the new field.
+2. Click the tool icon in the request header *or* in the **Details tab**, depending on where you want to place the new field.
 3. In the **Edit element profile** dialog, locate the **New field** setting.
 4. Enter a name (UI label) and select your field.
 5. Optionally, select the appropriate styling options.